Have you ever made a felted sweater Christmas stocking from a thrift store sweater?

 yet it still does not turn out like you thought?
 No matter how many times you go over it?

-So the next time your favorite sweater gets thrown in the dryer by mistake, don’t fret, recycle it into something else!
-Soon you’ll be accidentally throwing your husbands sweater in the dryer as well.
+But in the end I’m happy with my soft fuzzy stocking.
+I love the color.
+So the next time your favorite sweater gets thrown in the dryer by mistake, don't fret, recycle it into something else!
+Soon you'll be accidentally throwing your husbands sweater in the dryer as well. 🙂

 And if you'd like to see more projects that I've done, swing on by Going a little Coastal.